 €750,000 for cleaner water and climate adaptation

-The province of Groningen, together with the Noorderzijlvest and Hunze en Aa's water boards, is making more than €750,000 in subsidies available for projects that contribute to improving water quality and climate-neutral agriculture.
+The province of Groningen, in collaboration with the Noorderzijlvest and Hunze en Aa's water boards, is making over €750,000 in subsidies available for projects that contribute to improving water quality and climate-neutral agriculture.
 This is necessary because the agricultural sector is increasingly facing the consequences of climate change, such as too much or too little water.
-Farmers in Groningen from the Noorderzijlvest and Hunze en Aa's water boards can participate in the projects, which are part of theDelta Plan for Agricultural Water Management - provinciegroningen.nl (DAW).
+Farmers in the province of Groningen within the areas covered by the Noorderzijlvest and Hunze en Aa's water boards can participate in the projects, which stem from theDelta Plan for Agricultural Water Management - provinciegroningen.nl (DAW).

-The subsidy is intended for two new DAW projects, which are currently being set up.
-One of these is the Climate Farmers project, in which farmers in Groningen in the Noorderzijlvest water board management area can learn and exchange knowledge about what climate change means for their businesses.
-And what measures they can take to make their businesses climate-proof.
+The grant is intended for two new DAW projects currently being developed.
+One of these is the Climate Farmers project, in which farmers in Groningen within the management area of water authority can gain and share knowledge about what climate change means for their businesses—and what measures they can take to make their operations climate-resilient.
 More information about this project can be found on the websitecollectiefgroningenwest.nl/klimaatboeren.
 Registration is now open.

 Previous projects

-Within DAW, farmers are working together to create future-proof agriculture.
-Previous subsidy rounds have already resulted in ten projects in the province of Groningen, which are currently being completed or are in progress.
-One of these projects is Weide & Water (Meadow & Water), which focuses on the soil.
+Within DAW, farmers are working together to create a future-proof agricultural sector.
+Previous rounds of funding have already resulted in ten projects in the province of Groningen, which are currently finalised are underway.
+One of these projects is Weide & Water, which focuses on soil.
 In study groups, the 85 participating farmers are investigating how they can improve soil structure.
-They also go out into the field with experts to examine the subsoil and receive advice on concrete measures they can take on their own farms.
+They also go out into the field with experts to examine the subsoil and receive advice on concrete measures for their own farms.

 Collaboration

-Provinces, water boards, LTO Noord, and agricultural collectives are working closely together to achieve cleaner water and better soil quality.
-Agreements on this have been laid down in the Delta Plan for Agricultural Water Management.
+Provinces, water boards, LTO Noord, and agricultural cooperatives are working closely together to improve water quality and soil health.
+Agreements on these matters are set out in the Delta Plan for Agricultural Water Management.
 This broad collaboration is crucial to the success of the projects.
 For more information, visit:dawnoordnederland.nl.